Dulhan Hum Le Jayenge: Soundtrack

 The music for Dulhan Hum Le Jayenge was composed by Himesh Reshammiya (in his first full-length Bollywood album) with lyrics written by Sudhakar Sharma.
 It was released on Tips Music.
-According to the Indian trade website Box Office India, with around 18,00,000 units sold, this film's soundtrack album was the year's eighth highest-selling.
+According to the Indian trade website Box Office India, with around 1.8 milliom units sold, this film's soundtrack album was the year's eighth highest-selling.

+Reception

+K. N. Vijiyan of New Straits Times wrote that "The comedy and foreign locales save the film".
+Aparajita Saha of Rediff.com wrote, "Director David Dhawan definitely knows what will work and what won't.
+He's all for commercial cinema and proud of it too!
+All in all, Dulhan Hum Le Jayenge is worth a watch.
+Here's a movie that will take some of the attention away from Kaho Naa...
+Pyaar Hai".